ElektraInitiative/libelektra/doc/help/kdb-set.md

 ## NEGATIVE VALUES

-To set a key to a negative value, `--` has to be used to stop option processing. (example below)
+To set a key to a negative value, `--` has to be used to stop option processing. (see example below)

 ## OPTIONS